syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 {% endhighlight %}

 ListObjectList - The ListObjectList is a strongly-typed ArrayList that holds a collection of ListObjects.
-The class is derived from ArrayList and implements both ITypedList and IlistListObjectList.
+The class is derived from ArrayList and implements both ITypedList and IListObjectList.
 Here are the properties and methods exposed in this class.

 {% highlight c# %}